Auckland finance firm fined $2.55m for hiding mogul's $53m, mother and son duo also fined

 "The material provided by any organ of the Chinese justice system cannot be seen as reliable that a person has committed any offence."

-The Crown says there is a piece paper and you do not need to look behind that, he said.
+The Crown says there is a piece of paper and you do not need to look behind that, he said.

 "That simply cannot be right."